You at 38 weeks pregnant

 A baby born this week is considered to be born at term:

 - Your baby is about 35 cm from head to bottom and, on average, weighs about 3.2 kg.

-- Most of the lanugo – fine covering of hair on your baby's body – has fallen out.
+- Most of the lanugo – the fine covering of hair on your baby’s body – has fallen out.
 But your baby still has a fair bit of vernix – a white, creamy substance that protects your baby’s skin from the amniotic fluid.